 Level 2 toys, such as this one, requires dogs to solve more complex tasks.
 This is great if your pup is ready for new challenges and need more mental stimulation.
 However, keep in mind that some dogs may solve this puzzle too quickly.

 By the way, if you have a short-nosed dog, such as pug or boxer, the Hide N’ Slide is perfect because it has elevated play parts that help these dogs slide around the pieces and get to the treats easily.

 - Durable design

 - Good for short-nosed dogs

-Outward Hound also makes treat puzzles for dogs, which provides fun physical & mental stimulation.
-This one has 12 treat compartments which can be quite challenging, but at the same time it keeps your dog busy and reduces bad behaviors.
+It has twelve treat compartments which can be quite challenging, but at the same time, it keeps your dog busy and reduces bad behaviors.

-This dog toy is a level 2 puzzle, which means your dog will have to work a bit harder to solve it, usually by combining actions to retrieve the treats.
-In this case, Fido will have to spin the pieces and take out the white bone covers.
+Also, this is a level 2 puzzle, which means your dog will have to work a bit harder to solve it and retrieve the treats.

-Note that you can use this game with or without the white bones, although it would probably be easy for some dogs as the bones blocks make it a tougher thinking game.
-However, the plastic bones can be a problem if your dog likes to chew.
+Note that you can use it with or without the white bones, although it would probably be easy for some dogs, as the bones blocks make it a bit tougher.

-Besides hiding treats, you can use this toy to feed your dog his kibbles, which can be more appealing for picky eaters who refuse to eat out of a bowl.
-On top of that, it’s easy to clean after each meal.
+Besides hiding treats, you can use this toy to feed your dog his kibbles, which is a great idea if he’s a picky eater who refuses to eat his food out of a bowl.
+It’s also quite easy to clean afterward.

 - Reduces destructive behavior